Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

 These symptoms can vary from mild to serve.
-More persistent symptoms can make going to the toilet a inconvenient and uncomfortable, which can sometimes affect your everyday quality of life.
+More persistent symptoms can make going to the toilet inconvenient and uncomfortable, which can really affect your everyday quality of life.

 Please be aware that the following prices are a guide price.
 Your final price will be confirmed in writing following your consultation and any necessary diagnostic tests.

 |Patient pathway||Initial consultation||Diagnostic Investigations||Main treatment||Post discharge care||Guide price|

 |Hospital fees||N/A||Not included||£6,700||Included||£6,700|

 Our flexible payment options help you spread the cost of your payment across a time period that suits you.
 We offer fixed-term monthly payment plans over one to five years with no deposit required.
 If you decide to pay over 10 months, you will pay interest-free.
 If you are paying for a longer period, you will pay 12.9% APR.

 If you have private health insurance, a TURP procedure will usually be covered by your provider.
 Speak to your insurer directly to find out.

 During this initial appointment, your consultant will ask in detail about your general health and your medical history.
 They will want to know about any existing medical conditions, as well as the current urinary symptoms you are experiencing.
 They'll ask you how these symptoms impact your everyday life, how often they occur, and whether you have had any treatment for them yet.

 In order to assess your symptoms and make an accurate diagnosis of your condition, your consultant will next carry out a gentle physical examination of your prostate through your bottom (rectum).
 This is called a rectal examination.
 They might also ask you to complete a chart that records how much liquids you typically consume, how often you urinate, and whether you experience any leakage.
 They might also organise blood tests to check your kidneys are functioning properly.